flatiron-school/books.flatironschool.com/README.md

 GITHUB_SECRET: NUMBERSANDLETTERS
 ```
 * Run `rake db:migrate`.
 * Run `rake db:seed` to add the organization flatiron-school-students to the organizations table.
+If you would like to add more oragnizations, add them db/seeds.rb and re-run  `rake db:seed`.
 * Run local server with `rails s` and go to `http://localhost:3000/` in your browser before logging in via GitHub.
 * Set `User.last.update(:admin => true)` in the `rails console` to become an admin.